MADE-Apps/MADE.NET/docs/articles/features/runtime.md

 # Using the Runtime package

+The Runtime package provides additional types for .NET to provide extensibility over existing `System` types.

 ## Improving callback memory management with WeakReferenceCallback

 The `MADE.Runtime.WeakReferenceCallback` is a wrapper type for a `WeakReference`.
 It is capable of taking a delegate action and ensuring that it is available to be garbage collected if the referring object is disposed.